gisellequarto/gisellequarto/README.md

-Hi there, welcome to my profile! 👋 👩‍💻
+<p>Hi there, welcome to my profile! 👋 👩‍💻
 I'm Giselle!
-Feel free to get to know me a little more...
+Feel free to get to know me a little more...</p>

 <img src="https://github.com/gisellequarto/gisellequarto/blob/main/Banner%20Giselle.png" alt="banner Giselle">

 <!--
 **gisellequarto/gisellequarto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.